 The only property to not actually post better results on mobile than they did on mobile was Hollywood Lawrenceburg, which collected $2.7 million in over-the-counter bets and only $1.1 million through its mobile betting platform.

 Even though football bets amounted to merely $1 million in July, this number is now set to improve quickly.
-Betting handle should reach pre-pandemic levels as early as August or September.
+The betting handle should reach pre-pandemic levels as early as August or September.